 Doc Magnus stretched his shoulders as if popping them back into joint.
 With his busy schedule and the physical roughness of his creations, he felt he could truly benefit from a good chiropractor.
 Grabbing his pipe in his left hand, he took a few more puffs and then held out his right hand.
 “May I have the letter, please?” he said, trying to keep his patience.

-“Yes, sir,” Platinum replied without a single hesitation.
-She put the typed note in his hand.
+“Yes, sir,” Platinum replied without a single moment of hesitation, putting the typed note in his hand.